AilabUdineGit/ontology-pretraining-code/README.md

 This repository contains the source code used for the experimental session of the ["Generalizing over Long Tail Concepts for Medical Term Normalization"](https://aclanthology.org/2022.emnlp-main.588/) paper.

-⚠️ This code could produce some errors.
+⚠️ This code may produce some errors.
 The updated version will be released soon.

 ## Datasets

-The datasets used for the experimental session are in the `data` folder, expert for `PROP` that cannot be publicly released.
+The datasets used for the experimental session are in the `data` folder, except for `PROP` that cannot be released publicly.

 In the `train.csv` and `test.csv` files the relevant columns refer to: